 Be aware that scammers use a number of means to try to apply pressure in a transaction so that individuals do not have time to think about the truthfulness or legitimacy of the swindle, including statements that various goods or programs are of limited quantity or duration.
 This is a hallmark of fraud—please slow down, and take the necessary time to think and check the information through unconnected sources.

 A number of resources are available to identify and report fraud, including:

-If you receive a letter from the Bureau of the Fiscal Service notifying you of funds offset, you may obtain further information about this program , contact points, and helpful resources at https://fiscal.treasury.gov/dms/contact.html and its linked pages.
+If you receive a letter from the Bureau of the Fiscal Service notifying you of funds offset, you may obtain further information about this program, contact points, and helpful resources at Bureau of the Fiscal Service - Contact Us and its linked pages.

 A similar scam is a caller falsely representing that he is from the Internal Revenue Service or impersonating an investigator from this Office and demanding payment or information.
-These callers have been described as threatening or abusive, and tell victims they need to make immediate payment to forestall arrest.
+These callers have been described as threatening or abusive and tell victims they need to make immediate payment to forestall arrest.
 THESE ARE FRAUDS.
 PLEASE EXERCISE CAUTION IN YOUR DEALINGS WITH ANYONE PURPORTING TO BE FROM A GOVERNMENT AGENCY AND DEMANDING MONEY OR INFORMATION.
-Further information concerning one type of these frauds is available at http://www.irs.gov/uac/Newsroom/IRS-Repeats-Warning-about-Phone-Scams_.
+Further information concerning one type of these frauds is available at IRS Warning about Phone Scams.